onbirdev/moodle-report_cart/README.md

     - Date range
 - Sorting and pagination support for large datasets.
 - Displays summarized payment totals grouped by currency.
-- Export data for further analysis (e.g., in Excel or CSV).
-- Intuitive and user-friendly interface.

 ---